Pizza dough

 Mix slowly for approximately 10 minutes, then let it rest for approximately 10 minutes.

-Add the salt and EVOO, and continue beating at a slightly higher speed, while SLOWLY adding water to obtain a smooth, non-sticky dough.
+Add the salt and EVOO, and continue beating at a slightly higher speed, while SLOWLY (last time I still added too much) adding water to obtain a smooth, non-sticky dough.
 It's unlikely you'll need to add all the water.
-Be careful, it may squirts!
+Be careful, it may squirt!
+Kneading 15 to 20 mn, dough smooth and non sticky.
+Dough that does not tear, and that does not stick to the mixing bowl.

-Shape the dough into a nice ball and place it in an oiled, tightly sealed container large enough for the dough to double in size.
-Let it rest for 3 to 4 hours at room temperature (20 to 22°C).
+Place the dough in an oiled, tightly sealed container large enough for the dough to double in size.
+Let it rest for 3 to 4 hours at room temperature (20 to 22°C), less for higher temperatures.

-Remove the dough from the refrigerator and prepare the balls (here, 6 of 280g) and place them in a tightly sealed container on a thin layer of fine semolina.
+Remove the dough from the refrigerator and prepare the balls (here, 6 of 280 g) after a few folds and pulls, make sure to stick the folds together under the ball and place them in a tightly sealed container on a thin layer of fine semolina.